w3f/polkadot-wiki/docs/learn/how-to/see-staking-rewards.md

 ### Block Explorers

 On most block explorers, you can enter your address in the Search field to see information about it.
 Some, like [SubID](https://sub.id/), let you connect your account through a browser extension instead of searching by its address.
-Here we will show to find staking rewards on [Subscan](https://www.subscan.io/).
+Here's how to find staking rewards on [Subscan](https://www.subscan.io/).

 #### Subscan